kaazii/zendesk-coding-challenge/README.md

 - `formatter.js` Finally, this file is responsible for parsing the tickets and outputting them to the console.

 # Conclusion
 I am extremely proud of how much I have grown from this coding experience.
-I chose a language that I was not familiar with, and was able to create a program that satisfied *most* of the requirements.
+I chose a language that I was not familiar with, and was able to create a program that satisfied the requirements.
 I feel that I could have done better with making my code more testable from the get-go.
 However, I will take this as a learning experience and try to improve on my coding skills going forward.
+All things considered, I am very happy with the final product.

 Thank you Zendesk for this opportunity, I thoroughly enjoyed this experience!